 Maintaining an inclusive classroom environment where all students feel able to talk about their cultural identities and experiences, ideas, beliefs, and values will not only be my responsibility, but the responsibility of each class member as well.
 Behavior that disregards or diminishes another student will not be permitted for any reason.
 This means that no racist, ableist, transphobic, xenophobic, chauvinistic or otherwise derogatory comments will be allowed.
 It also means that students must pay attention and listen respectfully to each other’s comments

-As a parent of three young children, I understand the difficulty in balancing academic, work, and family commitments.
+As a parent of three young-ish children, I understand the difficulty in balancing academic, work, and family commitments.
 Here are my policies (with credit to Daniel Anderson) regarding children in class: